 - Reboot and retry.

-If that wasn’t the issue, there are also apparently files from Microsoft Visual C++ missing or that get corrupted in the upgrade to Windows 10.
-This affects games more than applications though, so if you’re seeing the error when trying to load a game, try this.
+Finally, if that wasn’t the issue, there are also apparently files from Microsoft Visual C++ missing or that get corrupted in the upgrade to Windows 10.
+This affects games more than applications, though, so if you’re seeing the error when trying to load a game, try this.

 - Navigate to the Microsoft C++ Redistributable site.